GIGABOOST.AI

 • How Are Founders Winning the Pitch Today?

-The "Funded" founder of 2026 doesn't leave their pitch to chance.
-They treat the entire fundraising process as a high-performance acquisition funnel.
+The "Funded" founder of 2026 doesn't leave their pitch to chance — they treat the entire fundraising process as a high-performance acquisition funnel.
+Before they ever get in the room, they use platforms like GIGABOOST.AI to identify the right targets.

-Once they identify the targets, they use automated investor outreach to handle the "handshakes."
-They run an 8-dimension AI pitch deck review to find the logical gaps in their narrative before a human VC does.
-By the time they are explaining how to pitch to VCs to their own team, they have already achieved 35%+ meeting rates by sending personalized outreach sent from their own email domain.
+This is what GIGABOOST.AI's matching engine scores across 25 fit factors — including stage, sector, and thesis alignment — before surfacing any name.
+They don't waste time pitching to VCs who don't have active "dry powder" for their specific niche.
+Once they identify the targets, they use automated investor outreach to handle the "handshakes" and run an 8-dimension AI pitch deck review to find the logical gaps in their narrative before a human VC does.
+By the time they are explaining how to pitch to VCs to their own team, they have already achieved 35%+ meeting rates.

 Handling Objections: The "Pre-Emptive" Strike

 The best way to handle objections is to answer them before they are asked.
+Pre-empting the three most common VC objections signals that you understand the investor's perspective and have already stress-tested your own thesis.

 • "The Market is Too Small": Show your "wedge" strategy — how you win a niche to expand into a giant adjacent market.